GitHub Instructor Guide

 6. If prompted, enter your UBC CWL and password, and click Confirm password.

-7. Choose a role for the person and, optionally, add the person to any teams in the organization.
+7. Choose a role for the person and, optionally, add the person to any team in the organization.

 8. Click Add member to invite the person to join your organization.